The Legacy of Thor — Who Else Holds the Hammer?

-In the Marvel What If?
-Series about the Age of Ultron, the future looked grim and villains ran amok as Thor’s unexpected death led to Ragnarok unending.
+In the Marvel What If? comic series about the Age of Ultron, the future looked grim and villains ran amok as Thor’s unexpected death led to Ragnarok unending.
 Natasha and the Avengers fought to defend Castle Doom in Latveria against an onslaught of Frost Giants.

-Amidst the chaos which was worsened by the sudden appearance of the world serpent Jormungand, Natasha retrieved Mjolnir and was deemed worthy, becoming a super-spy thunder goddess hybrid, with a hammer for smashing and her widows bites for stinging.
+Amid the chaos, which was worsened by the sudden appearance of the world serpent Jormungand, Natasha retrieved Mjolnir and was deemed worthy, becoming a super-spy thunder goddess hybrid, with a hammer for smashing and her widows bites for stinging.
 She used her powers to destroy all the attackers from Asgard, eventually destroying herself in the process.

 She was commemorated in this alternate universe with a monument to her immense power and bravery.